jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/04 - Joy, Care, and Mental Health.md

 Let us be inspired to build up, to resource up and to frame up healthier workplaces.
 We are so often the joy-givers in our companies.
 Today, rise and offer that joy like there’s no tomorrow.

-Before we move on, let’s connect SHRM22 – A Call for Mental Health Support to What Have I Done to Deserve This?.
-We shift from Mental Health to Mental Health to advance our joy, care, and mental health.

 <!-- Source: What Have I Done to Deserve This? | 2022-08-19 20:57:42 | https://blog.humareso.com/what-have-i-done-to-deserve-this | what-have-i-done-to-deserve-this -->
 There are three young adults who have eaten my food, slept in my house and spent my money for years.
 They are tremendous.
 Those who know me have probably heard me share that no less than 10,000 times.
 Frank, Olivia and Cassandra are bright, funny, kind and loving.
 Truly awesome people.
 However, they are not without their vices.
 And corporately, don’t let them be in a room when an episode of **Maury** is on.
 They will watch to the end to see if the man in question is the father of the other guest’s child.
 They jump around just like the guests and studio audience in disbelief of the results.
 As the dad watching this, I wind up laughing hysterically, not at the show, but at their responses.